 The Interreg-specific objective ‘a better cooperation governance’ as single programme objective

-In view of the rationale and the overall objective of the programme presented above, the programme is structured on the basis of the Interreg-specific objective ‘a better cooperation governance’ (ETC regulation, Articles 14 and 15) - as the single and overarching objective of the programme.
+In view of the rationale and the overall objective of the programme presented above, the programme is structured on the basis of the Interreg-specific objective ‘a better cooperation governance’ (ETC Regulation (EU) 2021/1059, Articles 14 and 15) - as the single and overarching objective of the programme.

 This Interreg-specific objective enables Interreg programmes to support actions to enhance the institutional capacity of public authorities and relevant stakeholders involved in managing specific territories and implementing territorial strategies.